anderslatif/remarkableslides/README.md

 All prsentations are named `presentation.html`.
 This helps when wanting to add them to a `.gitignore`.

+When serving a presentation the folder and its subfolders are served as static content.
+That allows images to be served with the presentation.

 If there are multiple markdown files in a directory, they will read them by alphabetic order and assembled into a single presentation.

 Ignored folders: `node_modules`.